 The Sustainable Living and Writing LLC are located in Pritzker Hall.

 The Lee & Bob Peterson Residence Hall, Ulla R. Searing Residence Hall, and the unnamed V and Y residence halls are lodge-style structures that feature studio, two- and three-bedroom apartments, each with its own kitchenette and bathroom.
 The halls feature a dramatic two-story floor plan with central common areas, timbered ceilings, and a keyless entry system.
 These side-by-side residence halls are sometimes called “Letter Dorms” because they were originally designated as V, W, X, and Y Dorms before two were officially named.
 The apartment bedroom sizes are approximately 12′ x 9′.

 V Residence Hall is home to the Pride LLC.

-W Searing Hall is home to the Health & Wellness LLC.
+W Peterson Hall is home to the Health & Wellness LLC.

-X Peterson Hall is home to the Global Village LLC.
+X Searing Hall is home to the Global Village LLC.